-Device Front Panel command allows you to see LED status of the switch.
+Device Front Panel allows you to see LED status of the switch.
 You can see LED and link status of the Power, DO, DI, R.M. and Ports.

 Feature On / Link UP Off / Link Down Other

 Power Green Black

 Digital Output Green Black

 Digital Input Green Black

 R.M.(Ring Master) Green Black

 Fast Ethernet Green Black

-Gigabit Ethernet Green Black

 SFP Green Black Gray: Plugged but not link up yet.